Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 In this section, we provide information about the circumstances in which your personal data may be transferred and stored in countries outside the European Economic Area (EEA).

-Where personal data is transferred outside of the EEA/UK to a country without an adequacy decision, we will ensure appropriate safeguards are in place prior to the transfer.
-These could include:
+Whenever personal information is transferred outside of the UK, we ensure that appropriate safeguards are in place to protect that information.
+These safeguards may include:

 We take any complaints about our collection and use of personal information very seriously.

-To make a complaint, please contact us via email on GDPR@otd.uk.com.
+To make a complaint, please contact the GDPR Lead via email on lian@otd.uk.com.

 Alternatively, you can contact us: